vergauwenthomas/MetObs_toolkit/README.md

 Documentation can be found [here](https://metobs-toolkit.readthedocs.io/en/latest/index.html).

-The Documentation contains examples, explenations and the API documentation of the toolkit.
-Make sure that the version of the documentation matches your version of the toolkit.
+The Documentation contains examples, explanations, and the API documentation of the toolkit.
+Make sure that the documentation version matches your version of the toolkit.